ameisehaufen/kmrecollwebui/README.rst

 All you need to use the WebUI is:

 * Python 3
-* cherrypy.
+* The Python waitress package.
 You can remove this dependance and run with the internal bottle server by editing webui-standalone.py
-* Recoll 1.17+
+* Recoll 1.20+
 * web browser

 Download